-Scope/researcher or research team Focus Findings Evolution Overall contribution International level International Physical Literacy Association (2017); Whitehead (2010) Basis for PL development in modern society National/Regional level The "Whiteheadian" conceptual framework was translated, developed and proposed to identify the definition of PL in the Chinese context Fully explored the meaning, significance and philosophical rationale behind the important and emerging concept, and applied it to the lifecourse An essential concept developed for numerous researchers, educationalists and practitioners, and contributions to all students and professionals working in physical education, sport, exercise and health Important influencers as the modern champion of PL development.
-An obvious impact for promotion in regards to internationalization of defining PL In Policy In Mainland China - National Emphasize "PL" in PE curriculum: By 2020, to improve the youth's PL and help develop healthy behaviors are the most important part of school PE and education aims; To ensure students' level of physical fitness and health in the PE evaluation system, and strengthen school sports performance evaluation and administration An guiding policy paper involves the term "PL" into the national fitness plan - the first step that introduces PL as the guiding ideology N/A In Mainland China - Outline of Building China into Sports Leader Incorporating "PL" as the major tasks and goals for national circular - People who often take exercise should account for over 45% of the population by 2035; China should become a modern leading sports socialist country by 2050, and its people's PL and fitness, comprehensive levels and global influence in sports should be ranked near the top globally N/A To develop PL is becoming a consistent national ultimate goal and competitive national power within Mainland China N/A In Taiwan - Twelve-year National Basic Educational Curriculum -Core Literacy Directed PE N/A Further subdivided into nine major projects, and applied into PE setting, which indicates PL as an important core element for PE N/A In Academia and social participation.
-PVu (2005) PL is one essential concept for human development in 21st century Research on defining PL from its connotation and denotation physical and psychological potential in PA and sport through continuous learning and participation based on the combination of their genetic inheritance and acquired Widely recognised as the fundamental explanation for PL in Chinese context and the role of PL has contributed to some evolving conceptual frameworks in the Chinese literature particular emphasised a Chen, Liu, Tang, and Chen (2017) Work focuses on interpreting Whitehead's definition of PL and its application in Chinese PE classes Interpretation of the concept of PL according to Whitehead's definition and applied into the Chinese PE setting comprehensive capability Many subsequent studies have adopted the definitions designed by Chen et al. (2017).
-Attempts to create a consistent national definition for educators and practitioners in China Sum et al. (2016); Sum, Cheng, Kuo, Wang, and Choi (2018) Constructing PL perceptions and validated its instrument in HK PE classes Empirical research data for developing instrument for use and evaluating PL perceptions in PE school settings Adopted by a number of scholars used across Chinese society to measure PL perceptions.
-Reinforce the principles in the International Physical Literacy Association (IPLA) Conference and Introduced perceived PL into Chinese literature Classes Ren (2018) Interpreting PL for the promotion of PA for lifespan and providing a refined translation of the term "Physical Literacy" as "Shen Ti Su Yang" in Chinese Exploration of PL with more focus on the social meaning and embodiment through an individual's lifecourse - a translation with wider perspective Identified the significance of promoting PL worldwide, the definition of PL according to Whitehead (2010), and its influence on PE and sport in China Advocated by researchers across the nation to emphasize the profound meaning of human development, not restricted in the PE setting of PL based on the conceptual framework from Whitehead
+Scope/researcher or research team Focus Findings Evolution Overall contribution International level International Physical Literacy Association (2017); Whitehead (2010) Basis for PL development in modern society The "Whiteheadian" conceptual framework was translated, developed and proposed to identify the definition of PL in the Chinese context Fully explored the meaning, significance and philosophical rationale behind the important and emerging concept, and applied it to the lifecourse An essential concept developed for numerous researchers, educationalists and practitioners, and contributions to all students and professionals working in National/Regional level physical education, sport, exercise and health In Policy Emphasize "PL" in PE curriculum: By 2020, to improve the youth's PL and help develop healthy behaviors are the most important part of school PE and education aims; To ensure students' level of physical fitness and health in the PE evaluation system, and strengthen school sports performance evaluation and administration An guiding policy paper involves the term "PL" into the national fitness plan - the first step that introduces PL as the guiding ideology N/A In Mainland China - Outline of Building China into Sports Leader Incorporating "PL" as the major tasks and goals for national circular - People who often take exercise should account for over 45% of the population by 2035; China should become a modern leading sports socialist country by 2050, and its people's PL and fitness, comprehensive levels and global influence in sports should be ranked near the top globally To develop PL is becoming a consistent national ultimate goal and competitive national power within Mainland China N/A n Taiwan - Fwelve-year National Basic Educational Curriculum -Core Literacy Directed PE To emphasize the cultivation of people-oriented "lifelong scholars".
+Divided into three aspects: "autonomous action", "communication and interaction", and "social participation."
+N/A Further subdivided into nine major projects, and applied into PE setting, which indicates PL as an important core element for PE N/A n Academia F F Yu (2005) PL is one essential concept for human development in 21st century Research on defining PL from its connotation and denotation physical and psychological Widely recognised as the fundamental explanation for PL in Chinese context and the role of PL has contributed to some evolving conceptual frameworks in the Chinese literature particular emphasised a (2017) Interpretation of the concept of PL according to Whitehead's definition and applied into the Chinese PE setting An adaptive definition of PL as a comprehensive capability Most widely used interpretation derived from Whitehead's definition in the Chinese context adopted the definitions designed Sum et al. (2016); Sum, Cheng, Kuo, Wang, and Choi (2018) Constructing PL perceptions and validated its instrument in HK PE classes Empirical research data for developing instrument for use and evaluating PL perceptions in PE school settings Adopted by a number of scholars used across Chinese society to measure PL perceptions.
+Reinforce the principles in the International Physical Literacy Association (IPLA) Conference and Introduced perceived PL into Chinese literature Ren (2018) Interpreting PL for the promotion of PA for lifespan and providing a refined translation of the term "Physical Literacy" as "Shen Ti Su Yang" in Chinese Exploration of PL with more focus on the social meaning and embodiment through an individual's lifecourse - a translation with wider perspective Identified the significance of promoting PL worldwide, the definition of PL according to Whitehead (2010), and its influence on PE and sport in China Advocated by researchers across the nation to emphasize the profound meaning of human development, not restricted in the PE setting of PL based on the conceptual framework from Whitehead